Breaking Aid Dependency With results-based financing

 For local communities, the water networks also make a real difference economically.

-While specialised partners provide the technical infrastructure and digital monitoring, the day-to-day operation of systems is handled by locally trained entrepreneurs.
+While specialised partners provide the technical infrastructure and digital monitoring, the day-to-day operation of systems is handled by locally trained operators.
 They oversee the installations, carry out basic maintenance, and serve as the main point of contact for households.

 Looking Ahead

 With ambitious plans to expand further across Bangladesh, Max TapWater aims to reach many more households in the coming years.
-As more systems become financially independent, reliance on external funding will continue to decline.
+As more water systems become financially independent, reliance on external funding will continue to decline.

 For Made Blue, this approach reflects a broader vision: